 Since early in January we find mail originated in that Post Office franked with the new "Numerals" stamps as that set was issued there.
 Postal rates for mail from Harrar did not change.

-Picture postcard to Zanzibar, very scarce destination, franked with Numeral "05" on 1/4 g.
+Picture postcard to Zanzibar franked with Numeral "05" on 1/4 g.